 Seattle is a city that urbanites and nature-lovers can both appreciate.
-And with the ocean on one side and majestic mountains on the other, Seattle is unequivocally bea-uuuu-tiful.
+And with the ocean on one side and majestic mountains on the other, there is no shortage of things to do in Seattle.

-Whether it’s your first time in Seattle and you have a week to soak it up or you only have a few measly hours to spare during a layover at SEA, we’ve got some can’t-miss spots and quirky additions to any trip to Seattle.
+Whether it’s your first time in Seattle and you have a week to soak it up or you only have a few measly hours to spare during a layover at SEA, we’ve got some can’t-miss spots and quirky additions to any Seattle itinerary.

 Jump to the section your are looking for, or just scroll down the page.